-Coal was brought to the Dampfzentrale Bern by ship from the region around Lake Brienz to fire the boilers in the boiler room and enable the three-phase turbines in the turbine room to produce electricity.
-In 1924 diesel units were brought in to supplement the coal-fired boilers, and coal was phased out entirely in 1939. the Dampfzentrale’s fifty-metre-high-smokestack, a city landmark, was torn down.
+Coal was brought to Dampfzentrale Bern by ship from the region around Lake Brienz to fire the boilers in the boiler room and enable the three-phase turbines in the turbine hall to produce electricity.
+In 1924 diesel units were brought in to supplement the coal-fired boilers, and coal was phased out entirely in 1939.
+Dampfzentrale’s fifty-metre-high-smokestack, a city landmark, was torn down.
 When the diesel units were removed in 1973, the building lost its purpose and temporarily served as a storehouse.
 Proposals for creating new indoor swimming pools and sports halls were floated only to be abandoned again.
 The complex only escaped demolition by being declared a protected monument in 1981.

-In the mid-1980s, only a modest range of events was on offer in Bern, and there was a shortage of performance venues for the independent dance and theatre scene.
-The Reitschule was cleared out, and the squatters camp Zaffaraya had been levelled.
-The Verein Dampfzentrale was created in 1986 with the goal of promoting the Dampfzentrale Bern as a cultural venue, and the association submitted an application to the Bern local council.
-In May 1987 the Dampfzentrale was occupied for one night, an event captured in the band Züri West’s song “Hansdampf”: “D Wäut schteit uf em Chopf u dräit sech überem Parkett, 1000 Bärner dräie mit u i schtah irgendwo ir Mitti, u cha nid gloube, was i gseh.” (“The world is upside down and spinning over the dance floor.
+In the mid-1980s, only a modest range of cultural events was on offer in Bern, and there was a shortage of performance venues for the independent dance and theatre scene.
+The Reitschule was cleared out, and the squatters camp Zaffaraya had been levelled to the ground.
+The Association Dampfzentrale was created in 1986 with the goal of promoting Dampfzentrale Bern as a cultural venue, and the association submitted an application to the Bern local council.
+In May 1987 Dampfzentrale was occupied for one night, an event captured in the band Züri West’s song “Hansdampf”: “D Wäut schteit uf em Chopf u dräit sech überem Parkett, 1000 Bärner dräie mit u i schtah irgendwo ir Mitti, u cha nid gloube, was i gseh.” (“The world is upside down and spinning over the dance floor.
 A thousand Bernese are spinning with it and I’m somewhere in the middle.
 And I can’t believe what I see.”)
 What Kuno Lauener, Züri West’s front man, found it hard to believe really was a small miracle.

-In 1997, after ten years of cultural events, Bern’s local council unanimously agreed to allocate CHF 4.1 million for renovations to the Dampfzentrale.
+In 1997, after ten years of cultural events, Bern’s local council unanimously agreed to allocate CHF 4.1 million for renovations to Dampfzentrale.
 Haltmeyer + Flückiger adapted the renovation project developed in 1992 and carried out the overall renovation between September 1998 and August 1999.
 The work elevated the Kulturhallen Dampfzentrale to an entirely new level.
 The rooms retained their original character, but the technical infrastructure now met the needs of a modern cultural venue.
-Since then, cultural activities at the Dampfzentrale have continued to expand in every dimension.
+Since then, cultural activities at Dampfzentrale have continued to expand in every dimension.

-On 15 May 2011, the city of Bern voted for the first time on the future of the Dampfzentrale Bern.
+On 15 May 2011, the city of Bern voted for the first time on the future of Dampfzentrale Bern.
 Just under seventy-three percent of Bern’s voters voted yes to a subsidies contract for 2012–2015 and thus gave their approval for a cultural centre with an explicitly contemporary direction.